MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-qr-code.md

    :::image type="content" border="true" source="media/how-to-authentication-qr-code/sign-in-qr-code.png" alt-text="Screenshot of how to sign in to Microsoft with a QR code and PIN.":::

-1. Allow camera when prompted > scan the QR code > enter your PIN > you're successfully signed in.
+1. Allow the camera when prompted > scan the QR code > enter your PIN > you're successfully signed in.

    :::image type="content" border="true" source="media/how-to-authentication-qr-code/enter-pin.png" alt-text="Screenshot of how to enter your PIN.":::

-## Restrict QR code authentication method to only frontline workers and shared devices
+## Restrict the QR code authentication method to only frontline workers and shared devices

 This section covers how to create policies that restrict QR code authentication method to only frontline workers and shared devices.

-### Restrict QR + PIN to frontline workers
+### Restrict a QR + PIN to frontline workers

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Authentication Policy Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-policy-administrator).
 1. Browse to **Protection** > **Authentication methods** > **QR code** > **Enable and target**.